 The recent report into Education in Remote and Complex Environments1 endorsed this request with a key recommendation from the report that the Commonwealth support early learning programs through the Assistance for Isolated Children Scheme Distance Education Allowance in the 2021 Budget.
-ICPA (Aust) implores the Federal Government to accept and implement this recommendation.
+ICPA (Aust) imploreS the government to accept and implement this recommendation.